 Causes of Anxiety in Relationships

-So there are very serious issues that cause anxiety and much less serious issues that can cause anxiety.
+There are very serious issues that cause anxiety and much less serious issues that can cause anxiety.
 Yet all anxiety is a struggle, and when you find yourself with relationship anxiety it's something that you want to cure.
-Some of the most universal causes of universal anxiety include:
+Some of the universal causes of relationship anxiety include:

 - Loss of Trust: In Relationship Future